 If you know anyone who seems to be obsessed with a future doomsday prophecy, please try to persuade them to seek counseling.
 If none can be arranged, you might urge them to call a telephone listening service, These are often called distress centers, crisis centers, suicide prevention lines, etc. Their telephone number can often be found in the inside front cover of telephone directories.

 We made the following predictions before 2012-DEC-21:

 There will be no worldwide cataclysm.
-Christmas in 2012 will arrive reasonably uneventfully, There will be the usual number of preventable deaths such as an average of:
+The Winter Solstice and Christmas in 2012 will arrive reasonably uneventfully, There will be the usual number of preventable deaths such as an average of:

 - 8 children per day slaughtered in the U.S. by guns, 5